-IBM MQ is the robust, secure and reliable messaging solution positioned at the centre of many of the world’s most critical infrastructures, across a wide range of industries.
+IBM MQ on Distributed – what is it?IBM MQ is the robust, secure and reliable messaging solution at the centre of many of the world’s most critical infrastructures, across a wide range of industries.
 Not just a simple messaging provider, it enables the highest levels of data integrity when communicating asynchronously between a disparate set of applications, even when the underlying infrastructure is distributed across the globe.

 For application developers:

-- A free to use developer installation gives you access to the full extent of MQ’s capabilities
+- A free-to-use developer installation gives you access to the full extent of MQ’s capabilities

-- MQ supports multiple standards based APIs and protocols, such as JMS, MQTT, AMQP
+- MQ supports multiple standards-based APIs and protocols, such as JMS, MQTT, AMQP